BeardOverflow/msi-ec/README.md

 # Embedded Controller for MSI laptops

+## Disclaimer

+This driver might not work on other laptops produced by MSI.
+Use it at your own risk, I am not responsible for any damage suffered.

+Also, and until future enhancements, no DMI data is used to identify your laptop model.
+Check the constants.h file before using.

+## Installation

+1. Install the following packages:
+- For Debian: `build-essential linux-headers-amd64`
+- For Ubuntu: `build-essential linux-headers-generic`
+2. Clone this repository and cd'ed
+3. Run `make`
+4. Run `make install`
+5. (Optional) To uninstall, run `make uninstall`

+## Usage

 This driver exports a few files in its own platform device, msi-ec, and is available to userspace under:

 - `/sys/devices/platform/msi-ec/webcam`